timdewild/heat-equation-rod/README.md

 $$\vec{q} = -k\vec{\nabla} u,$$
 where the proportionality constant $k$ is the thermal conductivity.
 In our one-dimesional case, we have:
 $$\vec{q}(x,t) = -k u_x(x,t)\hat{x}.$$

+In the animations

+## Atomic Lattice Vibrations
+At the microscopic level, the metal rod consists of a lattice, with atoms at the nodes of the lattice.
+Classically, one may think of the atoms being connected to each other via small springs, so that energy from one can be transferred from one atom to a neighbouring atom.
+The atoms vibrate about their equilibrium position in the lattice.
+The higher the temperature, the faster the atoms oscillate/vibrate in the lattice.
+In case of a temperature gradient in the rod, the atoms in hotter regions transfer part of their kinetic energy to atoms in colder regions.
+The kinetic energy of the latter will increase, making them vibrate faster.
+The former will lose kinetic energy, and start vibrating slower.
+Once the temperature is evenly distributed along the rod, all atoms in lattice vibrate at the same pace.

+In the animations